-Efficient and Environment-Friendly
+Efficient and environment-friendly

 The company is regularly awarded for its environment-friendly infrastructure.
 Most recently, they received the German Data Center Award 2018 for their increase in energy efficiency.
 Saving polar bears while hosting your site on a reliable and affordable hosting?
 Sign me up!

 While the base plans provide users with free DDoS protection, they don’t offer automated backups or malware scans.
 In reality, only a small fraction of users will remember to click those buttons frequently enough to keep their website safe.
-We live in the 21st-century, security is a must!
+We live in the 21st century, security is a must!

-Surprisingly, the company doesn’t give you any option to test their basic hosting service.
+Surprisingly, the company doesn’t give you an option to test their basic hosting service.
 While you can order their VPS for just one month, all their shared hosting services come with a minimum 12-month long contract.
 Not the best way to encourage newcomers to sign up!